jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 ## Wrapping it all up

-You can now change the size of your table field to a max-size you want for your tables and give the content creator the simple instructions to leave a column empty if he doesn't need it.
-The size will be dynamically calculated and your table will look good on mobile devices.
+You can now change the size of your table field to a max-size you want for your tables and give the content creator the simple instructions to leave a column empty if he doesn't want need it.
+The size will be dynamically calculated and the empty columns will not be shown.
+And your table will look good on mobile devices!.
 You can off course customize the styling to your own needs.

 The final component will look something like this.
-You can adjust the `tableSize` to your own max-size set in the CMS.
+Just make sure you adjust the `tableSize` to your own max-size set in the admin panel.
 ```twig
 {# Set the table size here #}
 {% set tableSize = 12 %}